 Did that help you form your own political opinions?

 No. I think I had my own political opinions from an early age; I even toyed with the idea of going into politics.
-The interesting thing is that Tony and I, we wrote the show together for many years, but we didn’t agree politically.
+The interesting thing is that Tony and I — we wrote the show together for many years — didn’t agree politically.
 I would describe myself as left of center, he was definitely conservative, and that – I think – helped the show, because it meant that it was balanced.
 It didn’t argue a particular point of view; it just showed what was going on and how things were.
 While we hardly ever agreed politically, we’ve never had what you would call an argument about it.
 Disagreements about how the show should work and whether a line was funny or not, sure, but there was never any ill feeling.

 What is it about writing that’s interesting to you?